gasduster99/fishKitLearn/README.md

             cov     = T
     )

+    #
+    schnuteProdMod$printSelf()
     #Update Plot
     schnuteProdMod$plotMean(add=T, col='blue')
     schnuteProdMod$plotBand(col='blue')

 At this time it is only possible to fit to a single index.
-However you can optimize any parameter that you can see in the `schnuteProdMod` instance by simply adding its name, and optimization bounds above.
+However you can optimize any parameter that you can see in the `schnuteProdMod` instance by simply adding its name to the optimization and adding bounds.

 ### Example of Manual Schaefer Model Instantiation

+To manually specify a production model, you must specify a function for integrating the ODE that defines your model.
+Further you should provide a function that defines the virgin population state in terms of the model parameters or constants.
+Below you can see a typical Schaefer model specified using the `prodModel` class.

     #define Schaefer model ODE
     #log productivity parameterization improves optimization.